ASUCICREPO/smart-beats/README.md

 ## Assumptions
 1. We have provided the sample [Crime csv](https://github.com/ASUCICREPO/smart-beats/blob/master/web-tier/beats/static/beats/example.csv) file that is required to generate beats.
-We are expecting the input file to be in the exact format.
+We are expecting the input file to be in the exact format and contain following columns:
+   1. `event_number`:  Call-For-Service ID. **Note: Every value must be unique**
+   2. `priority`: Every Call-For-Service has an associated priority within range [Highest Priority=1, Lowest Priority=9]
+   3. `address`: Address from where Call-For-Service was recieved
+   4. `is_incident`: Was the Call-For-Service registered as an incident or not
+   5. `geometry_wkt`: Point Geometry coordiante of Call-For-Service
+   6. `timestamp`: Timestamp when Call-For-Service was recorded
+   7. `disposiiton`: The final status of Call-For-Service
+2. The Crime csv and the City shapefile must belong to the same city.
-2. Our application will not perform Geo-coding (the process of converting addresses into geographic coordinates).
+3. Our application will not perform Geo-coding (the process of converting addresses into geographic coordinates).
 It has to be done on user end to create Crime csv file.
-3. We are using ArcGIS Pro: buildBalancedZones() API in the backend.
+4. We are using ArcGIS Pro: buildBalancedZones() API in the backend.
 The user must have an active ArcGIS Pro subscription in the application server.
-4. All spatial components (Geometry) like Points and Polygons in the input files (City shapefile + Crime csv) must have `epsg:4326`
+5. All spatial components (Geometry) like Points and Polygons in the input files (City shapefile + Crime csv) must have `epsg:4326`

 ## Future Enhancements